DANSAG95/tko-financial-analysis/README.md

 ### Revenue composition

-**WWE was the largest contributor over the period, generating around $3.58B in revenue.**
+**WWE** was the largest contributor over the period, generating around **$3.58B in revenue.**

-However, the composition changed during the period.

 In 2024, most of the reported segment revenue came from UFC and WWE because IMG and Other were not yet reported in the dataset.

-From 2025 onwards, IMG became an increasingly important part of the revenue mix.
-By Q1 2026, IMG represented a much larger share of reported segment revenue than it had at the beginning of the dataset.
+From 2025 onwards, IMG became an increasingly important part of the total revenue.
+By Q1 2026, it represented a much larger share of the total TKO revenue than it had at the beginning of the dataset.

 Among the revenue streams, **Media Rights was consistently the largest contributor**, while Consumer Products represented the smallest share.